James-T-Ardian/Blogged-Website/README.md

-Blogged-Website is a social media website written in Typescript using ReactJS framework (found in client folder) and Java using Spring Boot (found in server-java folder).
+Blogged-Website is a SQL-driven social media website written in Typescript using ReactJS framework (found in client folder) and Java using Spring Boot (found in server-java folder).
+The SQL script to create the database that will work with the Java server is in the sql-script.sql file.

 The backend was initially a Node ExpressJS server (found in server folder) utilizing server-side sessions as authentication, but it was later rewritten as a Java Spring Boot server with JWT authentication.
 The frontend code in the client folder now only works with the new Java server.